 What storage space is there in the campervan?

-At the front there’s plenty of space to keep your maps and small items.
-And there was a top storage area above our seats which we didn’t find until day 3!
-During the day time we used the sleeping area for storing our bigger bags.
+At the front, there’s plenty of space to keep your maps and small items.
+And there was a top storage area above our seats which we didn’t find until day three!
+During the daytime, we used the sleeping area for storing our bigger bags.
 And moved them to the front seats at night time.

 Do you need a 4WD for driving Iceland’s Ring Road?